-- Publications, conferences, and educational activities for the science user community: what mechanisms will the project employ to present its work to a broader community to ensure sustained activities in the research area and promote adoption by communities of scientists? - Code release: how will the codes be released to allow other researchers to continue building and expanding on the knowledge gained? - Testing at scale: Will the project perform software testing at scale?
-If so, what are the requirements for this testing (for example, hardware, specific architecture, specific test bed, etc)?
+- Publications, conferences, and educational activities for the science user community: what mechanisms will the project employ to present its work to a broader community to ensure sustained activities in the research area and promote adoption by communities of scientists? - Lessons learned: How will the project disseminate lessons learned about application reformulation for proposed exascale computing systems to the larger scientific community?